cronical/budget_dance/docs/setup.md

 The income and expense report in MoneyDance filters out categories that have no transactions.
 This leads to a need to insert those rows in the `tbl_iande` and `tbl_iande_actl` tables.
 For example, future social security payouts should subtotal into retirement income.

 An optional key is used to define these rows.
 The specification needs to contain the full hiearchy information so that it can be inserted into the right place.
+At run time these are checked against the existing items and added only if not already there.

 ```yaml
 data: ...